nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     - `[left key]` returns the previous flashcard
     - `q` quits review mode

+### Sort all flashcards : `sort`

+Sorts a list of all flashcards according to the criteria given.

+Format: `sort <success|reviewed> <-a|-d>`

+Examples:
+* sort followed by:
+    - `reviewed -a` shows a list of all flashcards sorted according to review frequency in ascending order
+    - `reviewed -d` shows a list of all flashcards sorted according to review frequency in descending order
+    - `success -a` shows a list of all flashcards sorted according to success rate in ascending order
+    - `success -d` shows a list of all flashcards sorted according to success rate in descending order

 ### Favourite a flashcard  : `fav`

 Favourites the specified flashcard.